-Building learning power is about helping young people to become better learners, both in school and out.
-It is about creating a culture in classrooms – and in the school more widely – that systematically cultivates habits and attitudes that enable young people to face difficulty and uncertainty calmly, confidently and creatively.
+In Celbridge Community School we have endeavoured to create a whole school culture that systematically cultivates the habits and attitudes that will enable young people to face difficulty and uncertainty calmly, confidently and creatively.